 If your company is based in the EU or your customers are EU citizens, there are few things that might be important for you.

 2. If you are located in the EU or your country's law requires it from you, you can sign a Data Processing Agreement with us.
-To do that, write us an email at email@example.com and we will provide you with a DPA that you'll be able to both review and sign.
+To do that, click here to review and sign our official Data Processing Agreement.
+Also, if you will have any further questions regarding our DPA, you can reach out to us via our official email: email@example.com.

 GDPR grants expanded rights for individuals in the European Union by allowing them, amongst other, the right to be forgotten and the right to request a copy of any personal data stored in their database.